lcpz/awesome-copycats/README.rst

 Notes
 --------

 **Do not** use without reading and modifying according to your preferences and system specs.

-Widgets are from vicious_ repository.
+Widgets are provided by vicious_.

 Fonts are Terminus (Multicolor, Powerarrow Darker) and Tamsyn (other ones).